astridx/meinblog/content/posts/ubuntu_docker-lamp/5ubuntu-docker-lamp-einrichten-en.md

 > For more information on using volumes with `compose`, see the [docker documentation](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose) or the [compose reference](https://docs.docker.com/compose/compose-file/compose-file-v3/#volume-configuration-reference).

-Now I restart the server with `make server-up` so that the last changes are applied.
+Now I restart the server with `./docker-lamp start` so that the last changes are applied.

 ```
-make server-up
+./docker-lamp start
 ```

 The newly linked directory in my example is linked in the container under `/home/youruser/git/joomla-development`.
 I switch into the container with `docker exec -ti docker-lamp_php74 sh` and convince myself of this: